The Hitcher II: I've Been Waiting: Plot

 Maggie falls asleep in the desert.
 When she wakes up, she is knocked unconscious and put inside an abandoned water tower on the verge of collapsing.
 The Hitcher taunts her and then leaves.
 Maggie escapes and uses his 18-wheeler to get away.
 She arrives at a gas station, makes a phone call and cleans up.
 The Hitcher has followed her and kills the clerk.
-He intends to frame Maggie for all the killings, and as part of this plan cuts off his own finger.
+He intends to frame Maggie for all the killings, and as part of this plan, cuts off his own finger.
 The police arrive at the gas station.
 The Hitcher spins his story and Maggie is arrested.
 She is transported by the sheriff's van, but during the journey the vehicle is knocked on its side by an excavator.
 The Hitcher kills all the police officers of the escort, and tosses the key and a revolver to Maggie to make it look like she killed them.

-Maggie kamikazes a mail carrier plane from a nearby airfield into the Hitcher's stolen tanker truck, but escapes the ensuing explosion.
+Maggie rams a mail carrier plane from a nearby airfield into the Hitcher's stolen tanker truck, but escapes the ensuing explosion.
 She finds the unconscious Hitcher and ties him to the truck.
 When he wakes up, realizing he is trapped, he begs for mercy.
 Before Maggie can execute him, the police show up.
 The Hitcher yells that Maggie is trying to kill him.
 The police free the Hitcher and shoot Maggie in the leg as she attempts to enter the truck's cab.
 Once free, the Hitcher kills the cops.
 Maggie gets a safe distance away and shoots the tanker, which explodes and kills the Hitcher.
 Maggie drops the shotgun to the ground and stands in the road, facing the remains of the burning truck.